ClaperCo/docs/usage/manager.md

 ### Presentation settings

-Presentation settings allow you to control what is displayed on the screen.
+Presentation settings allow you to control what is displayed on the presentation.
 You can show the chat, poll results, or instructions to join the event.

-- **Show instructions**: Display instructions to join the event on the screen.
+- **Show instructions to join**: Display instructions to join the event on the presentation.
 This is useful if you have attendees who are not familiar with Claper.
 They can scan the QR code or enter the code to join the event.
-- **Show messages**: Display the chat messages on the screen.
+- **Show messages**: Display the chat messages on the presentation.
-- **Show only pinned messages**: Display only the pinned messages on the screen.
+- **Show only pinned messages**: Display only the pinned messages on the presentation.
-- **Show poll results**: Display the poll results on the screen, this will show in real-time the poll results of the active poll.

 ### Attendees settings